Problem Solving Matters - Developing the Problem Solving Skills Required for University Admissions Tests

 We regret that we will be unable to provide transport costs.
 Please take this into account when selecting your first choice of venue for the course.

-The three face to face study days for Problem Solving Matters at Bristol University take place on the following dates:
+The three face to face study days for Problem Solving Matters at the University of Oxford will take place on the following dates:

 University admissions tests, A level Mathematics